 o Document review, including review of select protocols

-o Exit briefing with VHA facility and Research Service leadership
+o Exit briefing with medical facility and Research Service leadership

-o A draft of ORO’s written report is provided to VHA facility leadership for review and factual correction within approximately 70 days of ORO’s on-site exit briefing.
+o A draft of ORO’s written report is provided to medical facility leadership for review and factual correction within approximately 70 days of ORO’s on-site exit briefing.

 o The final version of ORO’s written report is issued within approximately 90 days of ORO’s on-site exit briefing.

-o ORO’s final report is transmitted to the VHA facility Director, applicable Network Director, and VHA leadership
+o ORO’s final report is transmitted to the Medical Facility Director, applicable Network Director, and VHA leadership.

 • If applicable, facility personnel must submit a Remedial Action Plan to ORO within 30 days after receipt of the final report.
 The plan must include specific remedial actions and timely completion dates for each finding of noncompliance in the report.

-Where remedial actions cannot be completed in 120 calendar days, the VA facility Director must provide ORO with an acceptable written justification and an acceptable timeline for completion.
+o Where remedial actions cannot be completed in 180 calendar days, the Medical Facility Director must provide ORO with an acceptable written justification and an acceptable timeline for completion.

 o ORO will monitor remediation efforts until satisfied.